AritriPodde2210/TeleICU-Patient-Monitoring-System/README.md

 # TeleICU Patient Monitoring System
 Welcome to the TeleICU Patient Monitoring System repository!
-Developed by Team Tensor Stars, this project leverages cutting-edge computer vision and machine learning technologies to enhance patient safety and streamline monitoring processes in ICU environments.
+Developed by our Team Tensor Stars, this project leverages cutting-edge computer vision and machine learning technologies to enhance patient safety and streamline monitoring processes in ICU environments.

 📄 Introduction
 This project aims to develop a comprehensive system for motion detection and object detection in ICU videos.
 The primary objectives are: